On The Third Path in Sports

 No, it will be three teams.
 Maybe one coach for all of them in a given sport, but still three teams.
 Three sets of equipment, three sets of scholarships, three sets of — well, if you don’t get the picture yet I feel something for you and resembles pity because this whole thing is pure fucking bullshit but we are going with it.

 Now, let me take a moment to note that all of this will *reduce the allowable funding for men’s and women’s sports*.
-Not by much, of course, I mean, they will give the tans folks the shittiest used equipment, the cheapest possible stuff, no extra support or anything like they do the men’s team (they don’t do it for women’s teams because they don’t bring in the attendance money and trans folk sure as fuck ain’t across three teams).
+Not by much, of course, I mean, they will give the trans folks the shittiest used equipment, the cheapest possible stuff, no extra support or anything like they do the men’s team (they don’t do it for women’s teams because they “don’t bring in the attendance money” and trans folk sure as fuck ain’t gonna do it across three teams).
 But it will reduce it.
+And who gets hit first and hardest?
+Women’s teams.

 Basketball is a required Sport.
 So we have to field at least three teams of Basketball players at at least four different colleges that are Division 1.
 For women’s sports, the rules include sponsoring acrobatics & tumbling, equestrianism, rugby union, triathlon, or wrestling as part of the whole set up — except that for trans folk we can’t do rugby because rugby just flat out said nope.
 Period.